ymunemasa/data-tutorials/tutorials/hortonworks/analyzing-social-media-sentiment-data/tutorial.md

 tar -xvf $NIFI
 ~~~

 Then let's head into the directory we just unzipped.
-It will be the same as the $NIFI variable, expcept without the -bin.tar.gz at the end.
+It will be the same as the $NIFI variable, except without the -bin.tar.gz at the end.
 In this case the command is:

 ~~~
 cd nifi-1.1.1.0-12